code-saturne/code_saturne/INSTALL.md

 code_saturne.
 If SYRTHES is installed after code_saturne, the simplest solution is to configure its build to use the PLE library from the existing code_saturne install.

+### Coupling with code_aster

+Coupling with code_aster requires defining the path to a code_aster installation at the post-install stage (in the `code_saturne.cfg` file).

+Both code_saturne and code_aster must use the same MPI library, and must use the same major version of the PLE library from code_saturne (only the python package is used).

 Specific build types
 ====================